 Authorities predict that by 1980 more than half of all the furnishings sold will be acrylic or plastic.
-Therefore, homemakers should learn proper care of these materials.
+Therefore, homeof these materials.

-First, check for care instruc tions attached to the piece of furniture.
-Read and follow these recommendations--each plastic responds best to specific care. which are absorbed by the plants in general, avoid using abracan be used anytime during the sives.
+First, check for care instructions attached to the piece of furniture.
+Read and follow these recommendations--each plastic responds best to specific care. can be used anytime during the sives.
 Cleanser and other harsh substances cause scratches.

 Also, never use solvents on plastics.
 Dry cleaning fluids, nail polish, nail polish remover perfume, alcohol and waxes containing solvents "eat away" the surface, leaving dull spots.
 For best results, clean with soap or mild detergent and warm water.
 Then dry with a soft cloth.
-Hot water may soften the plas-

-The office of Don L. Carlisle tendency of the furniture, consider using an anti-static cleanplastic furniture, use a paste wax on the surface.
+Hot water may soften the plassider using an anti-static clean- wardrobe and will represent When scratches occur on plastic furniture, use a paste wax on the surface.
 Deep scratches must be buffed out.
-Usually this covers up the damage and brings back the finish's 37-2tc original appearance.
+Usually this covers up the dam- man Billings of Langtry. age and brings back the finish's original appearance.